zyro23/grails-spring-websocket/README.md

 	compile ":spring-websocket:1.0.0.M1"

-The plugin is already published to the Grails plugin repository, but because there is no stable version out yet, it is not listed in the plugin portal.

 If you are using the tomcat8 plugin (8.0.1.1+), thats it.
 If you are using the tomcat plugin (7.0.52+), you need to add the following `BuildConfig.groovy` settings to ensure proper functionality: